dfrappart/Terra-AZModuletest/Modules/45 Log analytics workspace/readme.md

 # Log Analytic module
 ######################################################################

-This module allows the deployment of Log Analytic workplace.
+This module allows the deployment of Log Analytic workspace.

 Use is as follow: